suryadipnag/openstack-vim-driver/docs/user-guide/infrastructure-templates.md

 - the conversion support offered in the [heat translator](https://github.com/accanto-systems/heat-translator/tree/accanto) library used by this driver
 - additional types provided by this driver

-The following sections detail how particular types are implemented by this driver and details any limiations to using them.
+The following sections detail how particular types are implemented by this driver and details any limitations to using them.

 # Compute